Check Availability

 Annapurna Base Camp Trek Packing list

-This Equipment and packing checklist is an instruction to help you pack for your trek.
+This equipment and packing checklist is an instruction to help you pack for your trek.
 The weight limit for your baggage is 33 pounds, or 15 kg.
 Keep in mind that while your porter will carry your equipment, you must carry your personal backpack (containing your valuables and important items) on your own.
 We additionally recommend that you pack only the necessary stuff.
 Here are some important pieces of equipment listed below for your packing guidelines:

 Important documents and equipment